 Why is close reading important?

 Close reading varies from whole group instruction and guided reading.
 Having all three of these methods of literacy instruction gives your students rich practice with text and different strategies for decoding and comprehension.
 The more you practice, the deeper you can lead your students into the text.
-Your students will also gain a love for reading, as they’ll be introduced to several different texts of informational text, nonfiction, fiction and poetry.
+You will find that your students will gain a love for reading because they will be introduced to several different texts of informational text, nonfiction, fiction and poetry.
 The strategies they learn to interpret what they read will help them read future texts.

 If you are looking for more close reading instruction, the following close reading videos are very helpful: